radhikalism/optimus/README.md

 - [optimus-img-transform](http://github.com/magnars/optimus-img-transform) - an
   asset middleware to transform your images' size, quality and rendering methods.

+Optimus relies on a JS engine to execute transformers such as CSSO or UglifyJS.
+JS engines are made available as services to Optimus via the JSR-223 `javax.script.*` API and selected using an environmental setting.
+See "Choosing a JS engine" below.

 ## Usage

 Let's look at an example: